This June we would like to pay tribute to our men and women in the armed services and their families by highlighting:

 Women Veterans Day

-Friday, June 12, 2020 is Women Veterans Day.
-American women have proudly served in the military both formally and informally throughout the history of the U.S. and we would like to greatly acknowledge them.
+Sunday, June 12, 2022, is Women Veterans Day.
+American women have proudly served in the military both formally and informally throughout the history of the U.S., and we would like to acknowledge their service and sacrifice.

 How It All Started